 Students will automatically begin to join in on the repetitive sections.
 If they don’t prompt them to join you and help tell the story.

 I always read this book at least twice.
 The kids LOVE it and it is such a good way to reinforce the concept of high/low pitches.

 Consider having students draw a picture of animals that make high pitched sounds and animals that make low pitched sounds.
 Students should draw the high-pitched animals near the top of their paper.
 They should draw the animals that make low-pitched sounds near the bottom of the page.

 Assessing High-Low with Movement Activity

 Play simple melodic patterns using only the black notes of the piano (pentatonic scale).
-If I play low, students crawl low like a tortise.
-It I play high, students move on their tip toes with hands over their heads.
+When you play low, students should crawl low like a tortoise.
+When you play high, students should move on their tiptoes with hands over their heads.

 These sweet kindergarten students loved learning and I loved teaching high-low.
 Music assessment & learning should be fun and authentic.
-Enjoy these cute Tortises and Ballet Dancers!

-More Kindergarten Favorites
+More Early Elementary Favorites

 When your early elementary and kindergarten students are ready, these have been some of our favorite rhythm reading activities.
 I have also used these for student-led conferences.
 Parents are always impressed when they see their children reading music using icons and standard notation.
 Each of these lessons includes Take it Home Pages to share at home.

 Take Home Pages make perfect assessments.
 They also build support for your music program by building music literacy skills and sharing those skills at home.
 Click to read this post for more on using Take Home Pages as Elementary Music Assessments with all grade levels.